NicolasDorier/nicolasdorier-blog/content/posts/bitcoin-dollar.md

 More input on this matter is needed to reach a conclusion.

+### Price Oracle issue

+To maintain the peg, a reliable asset price feed is necessary, which brings up concerns about oracle risks.
+The DLC approach is more susceptible to these issues compared to the stable channel approach.

+In stable channel setups, the parties don’t need to agree on or share the same price sources.
+Therefore, a party can independently choose to gather prices from multiple sources and combine them.

+The crucial aspect is that the price sources remain relatively aligned.
+If they diverge significantly, the only consequence is the breakdown of the peg relationship.

 ### Lack of funds

 If the channel capacity becomes too low to cover the consumer's assets, the peg can no longer be assured, and the peg relation will break.